notional-labs/dig/readme.md

 - [ ] DFY Integration
 - [ ] Blurt Integration
 - [ ] First update to dig mainnet

+## Jurisdictionally compatible chains
 - [ ] First launch of a chain adjacent to dig with live real estate, governed and developed by the chain.
+These chains will be re-instantiations of dig with compatible code.
+ - [ ] Thailand
+ - [ ] Laos